erkac/f5-awaf-terraform/3.migrate/README.md

 ```

 This a migration use case so we don't need anymore the current WAF Policy from the existing BIG-IP.
-So, using the collected data from the terraform import, we are now updating our **main.tf** file:
+So, using the collected data from the terraform import, we are now updating our **main.tf** file, please add the following part:
-If you want to keep the policy on both BIG-IPs, [please get there](UPDATE LINK!!!!)

 ```terraform
 resource "bigip_waf_policy" "migrated" {
     provider	           = bigip.new